-Housing values and real estate tax bills have been increasing.
-The average assessed value of a single-family home in Duxbury has grown by \$100,000 since FY 2003-2013.
-Since FY 2000, the average single-family tax bill has increased by over 50%, reaching \$5,773 this fiscal year, FY 2012.
-This has made it increasingly difficult for lower-income residents, particularly those on fixed incomes, to remain in Duxbury.
+Housing values and real estate tax bills have been increasing in recent years.
+The average assessed value of a single-family home in Duxbury has grown by over \$80,000 since FY 2012, reaching \$639,897 in FY 2017.
+The average single-family tax bill has also increased significantly over the same period, increasing by over \$2,000, reaching \$9,925 in FY 2017.
+This has made it increasingly difficult for lower-income residents, particularly those on fixed incomes like seniors, to remain in Duxbury.